 |Distribution:||Forests and woodlands from south-east Queensland to southern New South Wales, usually in damp places.
 The species has become naturalised in parts of Victoria.|

 |Derivation of Name:||Callistemon...from Greek kalos; beautiful and stemon; stamens

 salignus...from Latin salignus, of the willow, referring to supposed similarity of the leaves to the willow, Salix.

 |Conservation Status:||Not considered to be at risk in the wild.|

 There is ongoing controversy about whether Melaleuca or Callistemon should be used for the bottlebrush species - see box below).
 Some herbaria have now adopted the name Melaleuca salicina for this species, however, this reclassification has not been adopted in the Australian Plant Census (which is accepted by ANPSA as the authority on Australian Plant nomenclature).

 Top: The typical white flowered form.
-Bottom: A pink-flowered form.
+Bottom: The cultivar "Perth Pink".

 Photos: Michael Wolf (from Wikimedia Commons and reproduced under the GNU Free Documentation License), Brian Walters

-The brushes are usually about 50 mm long and cream to white in colour but pink flowered forms are sometimes seen in cultivation.
+The brushes are usually about 50 mm long and cream to white in colour (except for "Perth Pink").
 Flowers occur in late spring to mid summer but some flowers may also appear in autumn.